What is a Global Short-Term Program?

 - Prearranged independent travel in the area (e.g. family reunion, wedding, etc.).
 This is more likely to be approved for end-of-program independent travel as it’s less likely to interfere.

 You may petition for individual arrangements by completing the Student Travel Deviation Form.
 Submitting a travel deviation form does not guarantee approval.
-Forms are due by February 15, 2021.

 Prepare for Your Program